Danny Lee: Setting the pace from an early age

 “I’m just trying to prove Kevin was right, that Kevin made the right decision to pick me.”

-Enjoying life as a LIV Golfer
+Enjoying life on LIV Golf

 “I made probably the best decision to play on LIV Golf,” Lee said.